 Your two-step action plan for kicking your sugar habit

 Trying to curb the sugar cravings can feel overwhelming at first, especially when sugar urges can feel super strong!
 Break it down into simple, doable actions steps that give you the focus and tools you need to kick that sugar habit and it will get easier over time:

 - Heal your gut: Take bifidobacteria and L-glutamine to strengthen and heal your gut, as well as rev up your metabolism.

-- Make sure you’re eating enough protein: For women, we recommend 4 ounces of protein at meals and 1-2 ounces at snacks; most men need more.
-Eating protein at every meal and snack will create serotonin and other neurotransmitters that help you stay calm and satisfied.
+- Make sure you’re eating enough protein: For women, we recommend 4 ounces of protein at meals and 1-2 ounces at snacks; most men need 6 ounces of protein at meals and 2-3 ounces at snacks.
+Eating this way will create serotonin and other neurotransmitters plus balance your blood sugar, helping you stay calm and satisfied.

 For more information on curbing those sugar cravings, check out these resources:

 - Listen: What Do My Cravings Mean? where we tackle what common nutrient deficiencies cause cravings

 - Learn: Breaking the Sugar Habit online class offers great do-able tips